Sonic & Knuckles: Reception

 The Genesis version sold at least 1.24 million copies in the United States.
 Sonic 3 and Sonic & Knuckles sold a combined 4 million cartridges worldwide.

 Critics praised Sonic & Knuckles, despite its similarity to its predecessor.
 The four reviewers of Electronic Gaming Monthly named it their "Game of the Month".
 They lauded the lock-on technology and remarked that despite that being "more of the same, it still is an exceptional game".
 GamePro commented that the ability to play as Knuckles makes it essentially two games on a single cartridge, the game is more challenging than Sonic 3, and the ability to hook the cartridge up to Sonic 2 and 3 makes those games "worth playing again".
 They gave it a perfect 5.0 out of 5 in all four categories (graphics, sound, control, and funfactor).
 Next Generation remarked, "Basically, this is the same Sonic game that Sega has sold for the last three years, just wrapped up better and with a prettier ribbon."

 Critics praised the lock-on technology the game offered.
 Lucas Thomas of IGN said it was "a great game on its own", but the lock-on feature completely revamped the overall experience.
 Dan Whitehead of Eurogamer preferred Sonic & Knuckles to Sonic 3, stating that he could not fully appreciate its predecessor without its "companion piece".
 Sega Powers review praised the game's harder difficulty in comparison to its predecessor and the new expansion of levels, admitting that the expansion would not have been possible had Sonic 3 been a single game.
-Sega Magazines review similarly praised the lock-on technology and the new innovation the unique cartridge offered, adding that Sonic & Knuckles hidden stages and bosses would strongly add to the replay value of the combined game.
+Sega Magazines review similarly praised the lock-on technology and the new innovation the unique cartridge offered, adding that Sonic & Knuckless hidden stages and bosses would strongly add to the replay value of the combined game.

 Reviewing the Virtual Console release, Nintendo Life writer James Newton praised its support for the old lock-on feature of the original release, claiming that the game does not truly shine without having purchased Sonic the Hedgehog 2 and 3 to activate this feature.
 Thomas praised the game for "impressive visuals that pushed the Genesis to its limits" and for the value added in the content unlocked with the lock-on technology.